JN-Husch/Portable-Receiver-Display/docs/manual_installation.md

 ## Manual Software Installation

+!!!!IMPORTANT!!!!
+Installation into a virtual environment recommended - Guide is not up to date.
+Use automatic installation instead!

 1. Connect to your Pi via SSH and run the following commands:

    1.1 Installation of Pip: